veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ### Enabling AMF3 in FLV

-Prior to Y2023, the FLV file format did not have AMF3 as part of its SCRIPTDATA specification.
+Prior to Y2023, the [[FLV](#flv)] file format did not have AMF3 as part of its SCRIPTDATA specification.
 To ensure support for AMF3 in FLV:

 - Add a new FLV TagType 15 (i.e., in addition to TagType 18), which supports SCRIPTDATA encoded via AMF3 (i.e., similar to the way Data Message is handled).

 ### Important AMF3-encoded Historical Specification Clarification

-Established, pre-enhanced RTMP, specifications state the following:
+Established, pre E-RTMP, specifications state the following:

 - Command Messages carry the AMF-encoded commands between the client and the server.
 Message type values:
   - 20 for AMF0 encoding.